 The Non-UK-Born Artists Network represents the interests of thousands of foreign-born Equity members.
 The aim is to expand the equality debate and work towards a culture shift in the industry and society as a whole.

-Almost 10 million people in the UK were born abroad.
-That is 15%, or 1 in 7.
-In London, it is a staggering 37%, or more than 1 in 3 (ONS Annual Population Survey, Sept 2021).
+Almost 11 million people in the UK were born abroad.
+That is 16%, or 1 in 6.
+In London, it is a staggering 41%, or 2 in 5 (Census 2021).
 Despite some very encouraging progress in the industry on diversity overall, non-UK-born talent both on- and off-stage and screen remain vastly underrepresented.
 They experience a wide range of discriminatory practices and are virtually never mentioned in any equality efforts.
-Both “nationality” and “national origin” are protected characteristics under the UK Equality Act (Section 9(1)(b) and (c)).
+Both “nationality” and “national origin” are protected characteristics under the Equality Act 2010 (Section 9(1)(b) and (c))."

 Launched in 2020, the Network campaigns for greater and fairer representation.
 Some of its key goals are: